Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

    </td>
   </tr>
   <tr>
-   <td rowspan="3" >“It seems work ok, i havnt cimpared it to others so i cant say better or worse then others.
+   <td rowspan="3" >It seems work ok, i havnt cimpared it to others so i cant say better or worse then others.
 I like the design of the blades but i was hoping for measurments in cfms and it does not.
-Gives mph and like metric system. “
+Gives mph and like metric system.
    </td>
    <td colspan="2" >The product doesn’t output measurements in other units. (explicit)
    </td>